Setting your location helps us to show you nearby providers and locations based on your healthcare needs.

 Genetic Testing for Prostate Cancer Risk Assessment

 Genetic testing for pathogenic variants in genes with some association with prostate cancer risk is now available and has the potential to identify men at increased risk of prostate cancer.
-Research from selected cohorts has reported that prostate cancer risk is elevated in men with pathogenic variants in BRCA1, BRCA2, and on a smaller scale, in MMR genes.
-Because clinical genetic testing is available for these genes, information about risk of prostate cancer on the basis of alterations in these genes is included in this section.
+Research from selected cohorts has reported that prostate cancer risk is elevated in men with pathogenic variants in the BRCA1 gene, the BRCA2 gene, and on a smaller scale, in the MMR genes.
 In addition, pathogenic variants in HOXB13 are reported to account for a small proportion of hereditary prostate cancer.
-This section summarizes the evidence for these genes and additional genes that may be on prostate cancer susceptibility panel tests.
+This section summarizes the evidence for the genes mentioned above and additional genes that may be on prostate cancer susceptibility panel tests.

 BRCA–associated prostate cancer risk